-Set the gas valve to the desired temperature.
+Set the gas valve to the desired 1 temperature.
 The "HOT" setting sets the water temperature to approximately 120°F, reducing the risk of scald injury.
-You perature to approximately 120°F, reducing the risk of scald injury.
 You may wish to set a higher temperature to provide hot water for automatic dishwashers or laundry machines, to provide more hot water capacity, and to reduce bacterial growth.
 Higher tank temperatures (140° F) kill bacteria that cause a condition known as "smelly water" and can reduce the levels of bacteria that cause water-borne diseases.